Tinubu withholds assent to National Assembly Library Trust Fund amendment bill

 President Bola Tinubu

-In a formal communication addressed to the Speaker of the House of Representatives, which was read during plenary by the speaker, Tajudeen Abbas, yesterday, Tinubu acknowledged the noble intentions behind the proposed amendment but highlighted specific provisions that conflicted with settled federal laws and policies.
+In a formal communication addressed to the Speaker of the House of Representatives and read during plenary by the Speaker, Rep. Tajudeen Abbas, President Tinubu acknowledged the noble intentions behind the proposed amendment but highlighted specific provisions that conflict with settled federal laws and policies.

 “Notwithstanding the laudable objectives of the legislation, certain provisions contained therein go against the settled law and policies of the Federal Government of Nigeria,” the President stated in his letter.